MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Inheritance/content.md

 # Build A Team class

+> [action]
+>
-**In your project directory, make a 'team.py' file to contain the Team class**
+>In your project directory, make a 'team.py' file to contain the Team class

 Superheroes should be team players, so let's create a team class that can manage all of our superheroes.